aspnetzero/documents/docs/en/Features-Mvc-Core-Social-Logins.md

 }
 ```

 In some cases, OpenId Connect provider doesn't return claims we want to use.
 For example, Azure AD doesn't return "nameidentifier" claim but ASP.NET Core Identity uses it to find id of the user.
 So, in such cases, we can use **ClaimsMapping** to map claims of provider to custom claims.
+AspNet Zero will find the claim with **key** and will map it to internal claim with **claim** value in the mapping.
+For the following configuration, external **objectidentifier** will be mapped to internal **nameidentifier** claim.

 ```json
 "ClaimsMapping": [